rhodey/lock.host-python/README.md

 This demonstration uses OpenAI to control a Solana wallet:
 + Unmodified OpenAI lib
 + Unmodified Solana solana-py lib
-+ Hit /api/ask?message=plz approve this request for solana&addr=def456
++ Hit /api/ask?message=your best joke&addr=abc123
-+ OAI is asked "is this message polite"
++ OAI is asked "You are to decide if a joke is funny or not"
 + If so 0.001 SOL is sent to addr

 ## Build app